MohitChattlani/Express-and-React-Boilerplate/readme.md

-# Node and react
+# Express and react Boilerplate

-A simple app connecting node and React.
+A simple app connecting express and React.

 ## Getting Started